dastcvi/SerialComm/README.md

 A simple, robust protocol and class for inter-Arduino UART communication.
 See examples/SerialComm_Test.ino for a test script that exercises functionality.

+The library also provides generic functions for serializing variables onto a uint8_t buffer for use when constructing binary messages to send over serial.
+See examples/Serialize_Test.ino for the test/example.

 *Note that checksums are currently unimplemented*

 ## Message Types